-What should you ask your doctor about melanoma skin cancer?
+What should you ask your health care team about melanoma skin cancer?

-- How far has my melanoma spread within or beneath the skin?
-How thick is my melanoma?
+- How far has the melanoma spread within or beneath the skin?
+How thick is the melanoma?

 - How much experience do you have treating this type of cancer?

 - What are my treatment options?
 What are the possible risks and benefits of each?